Receiving a security clearance Statement of Reasons is one of the most serious moments in the entire clearance process.

 Quick Guide: Security Clearance Statement of Reasons

-A security clearance Statement of Reasons (SOR) is the government’s formal notice explaining why your eligibility for access to classified information may be denied or revoked.
+A security clearance Statement of Reasons is the government’s formal notice explaining why your eligibility for access to classified information may be denied or revoked.

 • What exactly is a Statement of Reasons?